aifatelescope/datared/README.md

-# Data reduction at the AIfA telescope
+# AIfA telescope data reduction tutorial

+This repository contains the source files of the tutorial.

 Read the tutorial here: https://aifatelescope.github.io/datared

-It is build with Jupyter Book: https://jupyterbook.org/en/stable/intro.html
+The website is build with Jupyter Book: https://jupyterbook.org/en/stable/intro.html